The FrontalCortex question bank can help you study for the neurology boards.

 Which of the following statements about this child's condition are true?

-B) This is an X-linked recessive disorder
+A) This is an autosomal recessive disorder

-C) This is not a genetic disorder
+D) This is not a genetic disorder

 Back to the question = Go back to the top of the page.